antholol19/PDF_tools_app/README.md

 ### Technologies:
 This project uses these following technologies:
 * Python 3.7 and more
-* Flask 2.0 and more
+* Django 3.2 and more

 ### Python Packages:
 * PyPDF2 3.0.0